gekkedev/youlikehitsbot/README.md

 # YouLikeHits Bot - Userscript for YouLikeHits
 ## Features
+**Just navigate to each of these sections (with one dedicated browser tab each) in order to launch the bot.**
 #### Website Section
 * automatic clicks on links
 * closing of opened tabs if their points were successfully awarded